utsav0/daily-dev-tips/src/pages/posts/angular-dynamic-classes-using-ngclass.md

 Before we make things dynamic, let's first look at how it looks without any conditions.

-If you want to work along with me, I'm using [this branch as the starter template](https://github.com/rebelchris/angular-starter-demo/tree/feature/tailwind).
+If you want to work with me, I'm using [this branch as the starter template](https://github.com/rebelchris/angular-starter-demo/tree/feature/tailwind).

 Open up the `app.component.html` file.